SidZRed/SidZRed/README.md

 ### About Me:
-Hola, this is Siddharth Reddy.
+Hola, this is Siddharth Reddy!

 I am a bachelors student at The Indian Institute of Science, Bangalore.